 Enjoying this post?
 Then you may also like our list of islands in Albania.

-Once upon a time, Corfu was one of the best hidden gems in Greece.
+Once upon a time, Corfu was one of the most peaceful secret places in Greece.
 Today, times have changed but there are still a few places around where you can escape from the tourist hordes.
 One of those places is the Nymfes Waterfalls.
 Hidden in the outskirts of a lovely, remote village, there’s only one way to reach the falls; by walking down a narrow, rural dirt road.

 Once you reach the waterfalls, you’ll witness an enchanting scenery of rapid water streams that form a 10-meter-tall steep ravine.
 It’s a divine place that looks like it came out of a fairy tale.
 And it kind of did!
 According to Greek mythology, a group of nymphs was living in the woods and they used to bathe in the waterfalls.
 True or not, one thing is certain; this is one of the most beautiful and pristine places on an island that gets thousands of visitors every day.